MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-dev-overview.md

 ---
 title: "Unified developer experience for finance and operations apps (preview)"
-description: Learn about developing code for Dynamics 365 finance and operations apps using the new Power Platform unified developer experience.
+description: Learn about developing code for finance and operations apps using the new Power Platform unified developer experience.
 author: pvillads
 ms.date: 08/22/2023
 ms.topic: overview